 I’m a big fan of salads that aren’t just plain old salads.
 Not that there’s anything wrong with those, of course.
 But salads don’t all have to be a big bowl of lettuce.
 Maybe you can already figure that out from some of the other recipes I’ve posted.
 Raw or cooked.
 Hot or cold.
 Really, a salad can be whatever you throw together and toss with dressing.

-Earlier this spring, I was a judge in Sodexo’s Future Chef Challenge where Rutland fourth and fifth graders competed with their favorite salad recipes.
-With tasty combinations like tortellini salad, southwestern salad, Greek salad and Thanksgiving salad, those talented kids proved the point I’m trying to make.
-You can find an article I wrote about the event about the event in The Rutland Reader.
+One spring, I was a judge in Sodexo’s Future Chef Challenge, where Rutland fourth and fifth graders competed with their favorite salad recipes.
+With tasty combinations like tortellini salad, southwestern salad, Greek salad, and Thanksgiving salad, those talented kids proved the point I’m trying to make.

-The combination of grated raw beets, lightly cooked rainbow chard, bright, juicy oranges and tangy balsamic dressing in this salad is refreshing and simple.
+The combination of grated raw beets, lightly cooked rainbow chard, bright, juicy oranges, and tangy balsamic dressing in this salad is refreshing and simple.
 It’s a good way to get beet detractors to give the vegetable another try.
-They’ve probably never had them like this – crunchy and raw, so they might be surprised this time around.
+They’ve probably never had them like this – crunchy and raw so that they might be surprised this time around.
 At least, that was my experience when I served this for my sister – who actually wanted to keep the leftovers after dinner.
-And at a recent demo at GE, attendees quickly finished up the entire bowl I made for them and I didn’t hear one beet complaint.
-Woohoo!

 Sauteed Chard and Raw Beet Salad